-- 1. The DRAUTO configuration parameter on srv_B affects what you do next - If it is set to 0, then you must convert the server to the primary server by running the onmode -d make primary command. - If it is set to 1 (RETAIN_TYPE), then convert the server to the primary server by running the onmode -d make primary command. - If it is set to 2 (REVERSE_TYPE), the secondary database server becomes a primary database server as soon as the connection ends when the old primary server fails. - 2.
-Restore srv_A (the primary database server) from the last dbspace backup. - 3.
-Use the onmode -d command to set srv A to an HDR secondary database server and to start HDR. - The onmode -d command starts a logical recovery from the logical-log files on srv_B.
-If logical recovery cannot complete because you backed up and freed logical-log files on srv_B, HDR does not start until you perform the next step. - 4.
-Apply the logical-log files from srv B (the new primary database server), which were backed up to tape.
+1. If the DRAUTO configuration parameter on srv_B (the original secondary database server) was set to θ, then you must convert the server to the primary server by running the onmode -d make primary command.

+If DRAUTO = 1 (RETAIN_TYPE), then convert the server to the primary server by running the onmode -d make primary command.

+If DRAUTO = 2 (REVERSE_TYPE), the secondary database server becomes a primary database server as soon as the connection ends when the old primary server fails.

+- 2. Restore srv_A (the primary database server) from the last dbspace backup. - 3.
+Use the onmode -d command to set srv_A to an HDR secondary database server and to start HDR.

+The onmode -d command starts a logical recovery from the logical-log files on srv_B.
+If logical recovery cannot complete because you backed up and freed logical-log files on srv_B, HDR does not start until you perform the next step.

+4. Apply the logical-log files from srv_B (the new primary database server), which were backed up to tape.
 The HDR pair is now operational; however the roles of srv_A and srv_B are swapped.
-To swap srv_A and srv_B back to their original roles, follow the instructions: "Recovering an HDR cluster after the secondary server became the primary server" on page 24-17.
+To swap srv_A and srv_B back to their original roles, follow the instructions starting with step 2 here: "Recovering an HDR cluster after the secondary server became the primary server" on page 24-17.

-Table 24-2.
+Table 24-4.
 Steps for restarting HDR after a critical media failure on the primary database server

-On the primary database server

-Step (svr_A) On the secondary database server (svr_B)
+Step On the primary database server On the secondary database server

 1. onmode command

 onmode -d make primary srv_A

 2. ontape command

 ontape -p

 ON-Bar command

 onbar -r -p

 3. onmode command

 onmode -d secondary srv_B

+Step On the primary database server On the secondary database server

 4. ontape command

 ontape -l

 ON-Bar command

 onbar -r -l